ekjohnsonphd/pure_health_inequality/README.md

 - **60–64**
 - **65–69**

-The script loads yearly Danish panel data (**1995–2023**) and constructs cohort datasets for each age band.
+The script loads yearly Danish panel data (**1995–2023**) containing all features and constructs cohort datasets for each age band.

 For each cohort, the script: